awu2003/final-project/README.md

 # final-project
-RUN THESE TWO LINES IN THE TERMINAL
+RUN THESE LINES IN THE TERMINAL

 pip install cs50
 pip install flask